jdowning/puppet-rbenv/README.md

 ## Vagrant

 You can also test this module in a Vagrant box.
 There are two box definitons included in the Vagrant file for CentOS and Ubuntu testing.
+You will need to use `librarian-puppet` to setup
+dependencies:

+    bundle install
+    bundle exec librarian-puppet install

 To test both boxes:

     vagrant up

-To test one ditribution:
+To test one distribution:

     vagrant up [centos|ubuntu]